Neev1108/Single-Cell-Pipeline/README.md

 Aifm1,	Aifm2,	Aifm3,	Aig1
 ```

-Users could print out a list out all the genes in alphabetical order a handful at a time.
+Users could also print out a list of all the genes in alphabetical order a handful at a time.
 Enter ```-list ``` followed by the desired page number to view the genes.

 To exit the program, simply enter ```-exit```